passageidentity/example-python/README.md

 Passage provides a Python package to easily authenticate HTTP requests.
 This repo is an example of how to use Passage in a Python Flask web application.

 ## Configuring a Flask Server
 The [passage-identity](https://pypi.org/project/passage-identity/) package depends on a PASSAGE_PUBLIC_KEY environment variable being set.
-An app's PASSAGE_PUBLIC_KEY can be copied off of the Passage Console.
+An app's PASSAGE_APP_ID can be copied off of the Passage Console.
 To run this example app, make a virtual environment and run the following commands (the environment variables are stored in `.flaskenv`).

 ```bash